Requirements, setup guides, and FAQs for the Skylight for Open Source Program.

 After your open source app is set up and reporting data, please let us know so that we can activate open source mode for you!
 In open source mode, you will see an open source badge, as well as a public link on your dashboard.

 Both of these will link to your open source public dashboard, where your contributors can explore your public performance data.
-You can see examples of other open source apps’ public dashboards here.
+You can see examples of other open source apps’ public dashboards at our OSS site.

 Finally, you will need to include the performance monitoring badge within your app’s README as part of the program's requirements.
 The easiest way to do this is to add our performance monitoring badge.

 Skylight works differently than other similar products, in that we rely heavily on aggregation, both for presenting useful data in the UI and also to keep our backend scalable.
 We don’t keep parts of individual requests; the requests are essentially only used as “data points” to build statistical models about your app and its endpoints.
 For example, any SQL queries are parsed and sanitized on your server before they are sent to us.
 There is no way to get from the aggregated data back to an individual request.

 Read more about security and Skylight.

 Great question!
 We created the Skylight for Open Source program to make it easy for open source maintainers to share performance data with their contributors.
-You can read more about the Skylight for Open Source program and why it exists here.
+You can read more about the Skylight for Open Source program and why it exists in our announcement blog post.